maierfelix/nvk/README.md

 Make sure that the given specification file can be found in `generate/specifications/{v}.xml`<br/>
 The emitted bindings can then be found in `generated/{v}/`

+Vulkan specifications files can be found [here](https://github.com/KhronosGroup/Vulkan-Docs/releases)

 ### Compilation:
-Copy the root's build.bat in the given generated binding folder and run it
+Copy the root's build.bat into the given generated binding folder and run it